Aveglia/vAMPirus/docs/HelpDocumentation.md

         --alpha                         Alpha value for denoising - the higher the alpha the higher the chance of false positives in ASV generation (1 or 2)

-        --minSize                       Minimum size or representation for sequence to be considered in ASV generation
+        --minSize                       Minimum size or representation in the dataset for sequence to be considered in ASV generation

         --clusterNuclID                 With --ncASV set, use this option to set a single percent similarity to cluster nucleotide ASV sequences into ncASVs by [ Example: --clusterNuclID .97 ]

-        --clusterNuclIDlist             With --ncASV set, use this option to perform nucleotide-based clustering of ASVs with a comma separated list of percent similarities [ Example: --clusterNuclIDlist .95,.96,.97,.98 ]
+        --clusterNuclIDlist             With --ncASV set, use this option to perform nucleotide clustering with a comma separated list of percent similarities [ Example: --clusterNuclIDlist .95,.96,.97,.98 ]

-        --clusterAAID                   With --pcASV set, use this option to set a single percent similarity for protein-based ASV clustering to generate pcASVs[ Example: --clusterAAID .97 ]
+        --clusterAAID                   With --pcASV set, use this option to set a single percent similarity for protein-based ASV clustering to generation pcASVs  [ Example: --clusterAAID .97 ]

         --clusterAAIDlist               With --pcASV set, use this option to perform protein-based ASV clustering to generate pcASVs with a comma separated list of percent similarities [ Example: --clusterAAIDlist .95,.96,.97,.98 ]

         --minAA                         With --pcASV set, use this option to set the expected or minimum amino acid sequence length of open reading frames within your amplicon sequences

+--Minimum Entropy Decomposition--

+        --asvC                          Number of high entropy positions to use for ASV MED analysis and generate "Groups"

+        --aminoC                        Number of high entropy positions to use for AminoType MED analysis and generate "Groups"

 --Counts table generation--